 (2) how ordinary dreams can be broken into their various components to help the client process the whole dream;

 (3) how nightmare and dream re-processing can be incorporated into counselling or psychotherapy sessions.

 Through this training, participants are introduced to systemic, experiential and embodied techniques in nightmare and dream re-processing.

 For the purposes of training and research, we are collaborating with Tom Stoneham (a philosophy professor) and several researchers at the University of York.
 Tom has developed a Cultural–Social Model of dreams, which provides an alternative theoretical foundation for working with dreams and nightmares.
 The theory postulates that our dream content is largely determined by external social and cultural factors whereas most theories heavily rely on internal psychological processes.

-Adult Survivors of Childhood Trauma
+Stage 2 - Adult Survivors of Childhood Trauma

 Complex Trauma Work (Single, Multiple & Childhood) during the second stages of Trauma Recovery